JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 ### ConfigurationFactory

 [`ConfigurationFactory`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/ConfigurationFactory.java) classes are responsible for creating [run configuration](#runconfiguration) instances.
-The only method that is required to implement is `createTemplateConfiguration()`, which is called once for each project to create the run configuration template.
+The only method required to be implemented is `createTemplateConfiguration()`, which is called once for each project to create the run configuration template.
 The actual run configurations are created in the `createConfiguration()` method by cloning the template.

 Configuration factory presentation is inherited from the containing configuration type.